With the COVID era bringing a shift to consumer buying habits, retailers’ marketing strategies and biddable media budgets have had to evolve as well.

 These second-class revenue sources ignore the things that matter, like high-margin products and new customers.

-Are You Ready for Long-Term Success?
+Ready for Long-Term Success?

 Being in it for the long-haul isn’t for the faint-hearted.
 The questions to ask yourself include: